webix-hub/gitbook-webix-jet/details/views.md

 ### [<span id="use">this.use(plugin, config) &uarr;</span>](#contents)

-The method includes a plugin, for example, this is how the **Status** plugin can be added:
+The method launches a plugin, for example, this is how the **Status** plugin can be added:

 ```js
 // views/data.js